PsychoLlama/GetSetGo/README.md

 I wasn't going to let that stand.

 GSG allows you to use getters and setters without murdering your variables. _You can keep your values_.
 It's just like a listener.
 But better.

+## Maintenance Notice
+I keep this project around because it's some of the first software I ever wrote.
+I'm sure this doesn't need to be said, but please never use this code.

 ## Usage
 ```